aspiers/Discord-custom-nicks-userscript/README.md

 But sadly these *seem* to have fallen on deaf ears for quite a while, so we've mostly just had to tolerate this annoyance.

-I say "mostly", because it seems [they are potentially working on some kind of solution to this](https://support.discord.com/hc/en-us/community/posts/1500000932002/comments/1500000829422) but supposedly it's currently exclusive to people with access to the experimental mode, and unless you already have that, trying to get it is supposedly [against the ToS](https://www.reddit.com/r/discordapp/comments/jhor2x/how_does_one_get_experimental_features/).
+I say "mostly", because it seems [they are apparently working on some kind of solution to this](https://support.discord.com/hc/en-us/community/posts/1500000932002/comments/1500000829422) but supposedly it's currently exclusive to people with access to the experimental mode, and unless you already have that, trying to get it is allegedly [against the ToS](https://www.reddit.com/r/discordapp/comments/jhor2x/how_does_one_get_experimental_features/).
 So unless you know a way around this, like me you were stuck with the issue ...